 Upon completing coursework, students are responsible for maintaining their matriculation in the program by paying for one credit per semester until their dissertation is successfully defended.

-NYU Silver PhD students are competitively selected from a national pool of highly qualified applicants whose portfolios contain documented evidence of progress or potential for progress in key areas of social work research.
+NYU Silver PhD students are competitively selected from a pool of highly qualified applicants whose portfolios contain documented evidence of progress or potential for progress in key areas of social work research.
 The admissions committee favors candidates who have a strong academic background, clearly defined statement of research interest, experience in participating in a research study, and post-MSW practice experience.

-Full-time students are strongly discouraged from maintaining full-time employment.
+Students are strongly discouraged from maintaining full-time employment.
 The Silver School’s coursework and mentored research practicum require a full-time commitment, and the stipend should assist with many living expenses.

 Silver School PhD students are eligible to teach in the School’s BS and MSW programs upon achieving candidacy status in the program, which requires that coursework be completed, the qualifying exam passed, and a proposal successfully defended.
-It is preferable that students have performed strongly in the course Learning and Teaching in Social Work (PHDSW-GS.3033).
+It is preferable that students have performed strongly in the course Teaching in Social Work (PHDSW-GS.3033).
 Students wishing to teach must also obtain certification from their faculty mentor/dissertation chair that potential teaching assignments will not interfere with academic progress.